Eunice High School

+History

+Eunice High graduated its first class in 1910.
+The current building was built in 1966.
+In 1969, St. Landry Parish's former Charles Drew High School for African-American students was merged into Eunice High as part of desegregation.

 Eunice High School athletics

 Eunice High is a member of the Louisiana High School Athletic Association.

 The Eunice High School Battling Bobcats are in District 4-4A and participate in football, baseball, softball, track, basketball, and tennis.